snap-one/docs-driverworks-xml/source/includes/30_actions/_45-sortorder.md

 [`<action>`][1]

-The sort order element allows for an ordered display of Command parameters in Composer Pro.
-These parameters can be selected by integrators configuring the driver.
+The sort order element allows for an ordered display of Actions in Composer Pro.
+These Actions can be selected by integrators configuring the driver.
+In the example, the Actions will be displayed in the following order:

+1. Display Globals
+2. Create Programming Project
+3. Main Flood ID

 For more information on Sorting Actions please see: [Actions][2]

 ### Example